Brian Cox – Por Que Precisamos Dos Exploradores

 It was made in stars like that,

-Foi feito em estrelas assim,
+Foi feito em estrelas como essa,

 locked away and then returned to the universe